Our Who, What, & Why.

 What we don’t look for: Jerks.
 Pixel pushers.
 Egos.
 Negativity.
 Pessimists.
 People who can’t appreciate a good cup of coffee.
 Anyone who can’t name at least three Boyz II Men songs.

 Gone are the days of hour-long training videos and employee handbook quizzes.
 New hires meet with our CEO to grab coffee on their first day, prior to meeting the team and diving in, to review the basics, tools, and logistics.
 Then it’s off to meet the crew and complete a client run-through.
-New team members will get set up with all necessary tools, software, and computer(s), and from there, can expect to hit the ground running.
+New team members will get set up with all necessary tools, software, and computer(s), and from there, can expect to hit the ground running with the rest of the team by your side.
 We believe the best way to learn how we operate is to jump in and get to work.
+Go get ’em, tiger!

 The Understand Your Brand Workshop is the cornerstone of our creative process.
 So much so that we’ve trademarked our handy-dandy UYB Workbook.
 This in-person workshop (6-8 hours over one-two days) is intended to establish trust, develop a core understanding, personality, and position of the brand — its identity, actions, target market(s), strengths, opportunities, aesthetic, user experience, big goals, and strategic plans.
 During our time together, we discuss the following:

-- Brand Essence – How does the brand carry out its identity and actions day-to-day?
+- BRAND ESSENCE: How does the brand carry out its identity day-to-day?

-- Brand Declaration – What is the brand’s mission, vision, and elevator pitch?
+- BRAND DECLARATION: What is the brand’s mission, vision, and narrative?

-- Brand Goals – What are the brand’s intended (measurable) goals?
+- BRAND GOALS: What are the brand’s (measurable) goals?

 We welcome key team leaders and representatives to be a part of this workshop.
 Part one focuses on overall brand positioning and personality, including a higher-level conversation on goals, target customer(s), and competitive advantages.
 Part two applies this positioning work to the tangible contracted deliverables, with discussions surrounding aesthetics, user experience, website architecture (if applicable), wire-framing, campaign strategy, etc. We collectively leave this workshop with confidence and clarity on the brand, its goals, and our direction with next steps and how they can best be executed.

 Our team is nothing if it is not collaborative.
 Everyone on the team has a role in the completion of each project.
 But, we’re also organized.
-Each project is assigned a project manager who takes charge of all day-to-day communications and managing project timelines, and a creative lead who is responsible for leadership on all creative design deliverables.
+Each project is assigned a project manager who takes charge of all day-to-day communications and managing project timelines, as well as a creative lead who is responsible for guidance on all creative design deliverables.
 At different stages of the project, you’ll have a direct line of communication with almost everyone on our team—be it about design, copywriting, development, or just to check in with your project manager.
 The door is always open and we welcome ongoing collaboration.

 Timelines are critically important to overall project success.
 We maintain an internal project calendar and are intentional when scheduling projects to ensure we have time to be thoughtful and focused on each client project.
 We set deadlines for all major and minor milestones throughout the project as part of the project kickoff process.
 We do not miss deadlines.
-The only time a project gets thrown off course is if a client is slow to respond with feedback and/or direction, when needed.
+The only time a project gets thrown off course is if a client is delayed in responding with feedback and/or direction when needed.
 That said, we understand that life happens and always do our absolute best to accommodate requested timeline changes.